Aircraft Accident: How to claim for personal injury or other losses suffered whilst travelling on an aircraft

 In other words:

 1. As a UK citizen purchasing a flight in the UK you can make your claim in the UK courts; or

 2. If you are a Spanish citizen flying from the UK to Spain one way and purchasing your ticket in the UK – you can start your claim in Spain as the point of your final destination.

 Summary of aircraft accident page

 On this page you have seen how to claim accident compensation for injuries sustained on an aircraft travelling domestically and internationally.

-To speak to an aircraft accident specialist solicitor or to make an online enquiry click aircraft accident claim.
+To speak to an aircraft accident specialist solicitor, ask a question or to make an online enquiry – see our specialist solicitor free help options.